- Doctors & Departments

 Certified Music Practitioner

-Since the fall of 2008, Barbara W. Lepke-Sims, harpist, plays live therapeutic music by the bedside for patients, families and staff at Children’s Hospital Colorado.
+Harpist Barbara W. Lepke-Sims has been playing live therapeutic music by the bedside for patients, families and staff.
 Barb concentrates on playing for patients and families in the ICU units including the NICU, PICU and CICU as well as other areas of the hospital, as needed.
 Barbara is an integral part of the Spiritual Care team.
 One may request her services by contacting the Spiritual Care department at 720-777-6325.
 Barbara holds a Master of Music from The Juilliard School and is a Certified Music Practitioner and Colorado Area Coordinator for the Music for Healing and Transition Program (MHTP).
-Barbara loves being at CHCO and finds that creating a healing environment for patients, families and staff is very meaningful and rewarding.
+Barbara finds that creating a healing environment for patients, families and staff is meaningful and rewarding.

 Sara Reynolds joined the Spiritual Care team in August 2015 as a full time staff chaplain.
 Sara is originally from Smithfield, Virginia and received her Master of Divinity degree from Wake Forest University School of Divinity in North Carolina.
 After completing her graduate studies, Sara moved to Houston, Texas to complete her chaplain residency in the medical center at Memorial Hermann.
 It was there that Sara realized her passion for working with children and their families in the hospital setting.
 She provides spiritual care to children, families, and staff in a variety ways, particularly through presence, prayer, story, and other spiritual and religious resources.